How to Configure Excel Services in SharePoint? – Step by Step

 - Grant Database Access to Excel services service Account

 - Suppress Office Web Apps to enable Excel services

 - Configure trusted file location.

 Step 1: Start Excel Calculation Services Service Instance:

-Excel Services application relays on excel calculation service.
-To start the excel calculation service, Navigate to
+Excel Services application relies on Excel calculation service.
+To start the Excel calculation service, Navigate to

 - Central Administration >> System Settings >> Manage Services on server

 - Select the server where you want to start the Excel Services.
 Typically, this will be one of your application server.
 You can run it on multiple servers for better performance and availability.